‘I have a duty to do this’: Meet the Redditors fighting 2020’s fake news war

 The links between the Trump campaign and the successful push for the United Kingdom to leave the European Union are just a few of the connections highlighted by an interactive project called WebOfLies that was first released in January.
 It’s reminiscent of follow-the-money graphics released by major news organizations in recent years, and it reports a web of connections between world figures such as President Trump, U.K. Prime Minister Boris Johnson, former Cambridge Analytica CEO Alexander Nix, and Russian intelligence agencies.
 But it wasn’t produced by a major news outlet.
 Instead, it was developed by a user who goes by the name MinimalGravitas on the sprawling discussion platform Reddit, where everyday commenters are increasingly seeking to strike back against those who would spread potentially harmful disinformation online.

-“It seems to me if I think truth matters then I’ve morally not got much choice but to try and understand and fight back against this sort of thing,” writes MinimalGravitas in an email.
+“It seems to me if I think truth matters, then I’ve morally not got much choice but to try and understand and fight back against this sort of thing,” writes MinimalGravitas in an email.

 On Reddit, forums with names such as r/trollfare, r/ActiveMeasures, r/Against_Astroturfing, and r/DisinformationWatch, mostly pseudonymous users share links to news stories and academic research papers about online disinformation campaigns.
 Many promote their own research into suspicious clusters of users promoting misleading posts on Reddit and other social networks.
 Some swap tips on how to steer friends and family away from biased news sources.
 Other subreddits, as Reddit forums are known, look specifically to aid users trying to separate truth from disinformation.
 One example is r/SJWRabbitHole, which serves as a kind of online support network for people turning away from the alt-right.

-Note: This story has been updated with more information about Reddit’s policies.